This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 1. Mingle With Locals and Fellow Travellers in Chora

 Antiparos Town or Chora is the island’s main settlement.
 Start your walk from the quaint port and then head towards the heart of Antiparos Town by walking along the main pedestrianised street.
-The latter is home to many eateries and shops.
-Keep walking until you reach the main square and then get lost in the magic of the island’s narrow whitewashed alleys.

 This is an image of the main street in Antiparos Town at sunrise.
 All shops are closed and there is absolute peace and quiet but for a couple of people who walk around after a night out.
 In the backgound, the sky is painted orange.